Registration / Re-registration

 Step 2: Keep your certificate; you will be asked to provide it when you register, regardless of whether you are exempt from the fee or not: the certificate is required.

-Step 3: Complete your registration or re-registration in accordance with the procedures established by your department.
+Step 3: Complete your registration or re-registration in accordance with the procedures established by your faculty.

 Depending on your situation, either: